Cara O. Frank, L.OM.

 Blend everything in a food blender until smooth.
 Taste, then season with salt and pepper.
 Serve (great in small shot glasses) with the reserved browned sage and some more fresh sage.

 I entered this recipe in a contest for “Your Best Carrot Recipe” on food52.com.

 I hated throwing carrot tops away.
 It seemed like such a waste.
 The key was to find a recipe that could handle their strong carroty herbaceous flavor.
 This simple soup is humble and nourishing.
 The flavor is way more than the sum of its parts.
 Adding the fennel opens up another delicious dimension to the soup, but it’s not necessary.
 Same with the parmesan rind.
 Without it, the soup is pure, clear flavor.
 With it, the soup develops a meatier umami that I find delicious.
 You could also sprinkle parmesan on the top after serving.
 Nice with crusty bread, an escarole salad.

 1 onion, chopped

 3-5 tablespoons olive oil

-Slice the carrots into rounds like pennies. wash the carrot tops carefully because they can be sandy. chop them finely. chop the fennel pollen if using that.
+Slice the carrots into rounds like pennies.
+Wash the carrot tops carefully because they can be sandy.
+Pick the tender leaves from the fibrous stalks.
+Chop them finely.
+Chop the fennel pollen if using that.

-add the rice or farro and stir very well.
-The grains taste better if they absorb some of fat
+add the rice or faro and stir very well.
+The grains taste better if they absorb some of the fat.

-add 4 cups of the broth, rice or farro and parmesan rind. season with salt and pepper to taste. simmer for 30-45 minutes until the grains are almost tender. add more stock if needed. add all the chopped greens and simmer for another 10-15 minutes until done. try to find the parmesan rind and fish it out.
+add 4 cups of the broth, rice or faro, and parmesan rind.
+Season with salt and pepper to taste.
+Simmer for 30-45 minutes until the grains are almost tender.
+Add more stock if needed.
+Add all the chopped greens and simmer for another 10-15 minutes until done.
+Try to find the parmesan rind and fish it out.